A Postcard from Distomo

 “The memory is a debt,” Papaioannou explained.
 “The debt has become a way of life.”
 The biggest concern in Distomo, she added, “is that this memory will die together with the last survivors.”

 Since leaving China, Ankong has stopped talking about his father.
 He prefers to think of his mother and youngest brother as long buried.
-But there is some inexplicable force that compels his daughters and grandchildren, I among them, to continue exhuming their bodies, as if knowing exactly how they were killed or what they were wearing when it happened can make murder less bloody.
+But some inexplicable force compels his daughters and grandchildren, I among them, to continue exhuming their bodies, as if knowing exactly how they were killed or what they were wearing when it happened can make murder less bloody.

 Each Christmas, we gather—in Ankong’s living room, or else over Zoom—to hear about the day the Japanese invaded.
 The debt is paid: again and again and again. ♦